2019 NYC POWER FAILURE HIGHLIGHTS TRANSFORMERS REQUIRED FOR A WAR

 WARNING TO WAR PLANNERS.
-While my knee-jerk response is to want to nuke North Korea right now, we must understand that if we lose our power transformers due to an EMP attack, we are not prepared to replace them quickly with American made transformers.
+While my initial 2017 knee-jerk response was to want to nuke North Korea right then we must understand that if we lose our power transformers due to an EMP attack, we are not prepared to replace them quickly with American made transformers.
 In fact according to the U.S. Department of Energy, "The United States has limited production capability to manufacture LPTs.
 In 2010, only 15% of the Nation’s demand for power transformers (with a capacity rating of 60 MVA and above) was met through domestic production.
 Although the exact statistics are unavailable, power transformer market supply conditions indicate that the Nation’s reliance on foreign manufacturers was even greater for EHV power transformers with a capacity rating of 300 MVA and above (or a voltage rating of 345 kV and above)."
 In fact, this means that we might be forced to obtain them from China, who is likely to be our enemy if we attack North Korea first.
 Estimates are that we could lose much or of our grid for 6 months to 2 years in such an attack.
 While North Korea's plan has been to stall us while they complete their nuclear arsenal, it is we who should consider stalling them until we can build or buy replacement generators and get them into EMP hardened shelters.
 What is also important to understand is that if we threaten to cut off all trade with China (as I have advocated before), we must be certain that we can quickly obtain the needed from transformers for elsewhere.
 This need should be assigned the highest national priority because as a loss of the national power grid could result in the loss of 90% of our population within a year, with many of the survivors reduced to a state of cannibalism.
 See Figure 3 below.

 Figure 3 below: Two views of the Starfish Prime nuclear test 500 km above the Pacific Ocean as seen from Honolulu, 2000 km away.